 The History of Striffler Family Funeral Homes

 At about the same time, in Meadville, PA, Frank Adam Striffler, was operating his undertaker business.
 His two sons, Frank Sebastian and Edgar Jacob Striffler came to McKeesport in 1905 and opened a funeral home on Walnut Street.
 Seven years later, they relocated to Market Street (where the American Legion Post #361 existed for many years until 2014).

 In 1927, the Striffler Brothers, by which the firm was known at that time, merged with Hunter and Edmundson at the corner of Sixth and Market to form the Hunter-Edmundson-Striffler Funeral Home.
-The fourth generation Striffler family funeral directors continue to operate at it’s original location…since 1866
+The fourth generation Striffler family funeral directors continue to operate at the 600 Market Street location…since 1866.